programminghistorian/jekyll/lessons/counting-frequencies-from-zotero-items.md

 Saving local copy of 29.html
 ```

-### Get Item Urls from Zotero and Count Frequencies
+### Get Item URLs from Zotero and Count Frequencies

-Now that we’ve retrieved our items and created local html files, we can
+Now that we've retrieved our items and created local html files, we can
 use the next portion of our program to retrieve the URLs, read the web
 pages, create a list of words, count their frequencies, and display
 them.
-Most of this should be familiar to you from lesson 4.2.
+Most of this should be familiar to you from the Counting Frequencies lesson.

 ``` python
 #retrieves url from each item, creates a filename from the url